jadecobra/python_tdd_exercises/source/calculator/calculator_9.rst

      * Debugger is active!
      * Debugger PIN: ABC-DEF-GHI

-* it might also show a dialog box like this, and I click on ``Open in Browser``
+  it might also show a dialog box like this, and I click on ``Open in Browser``

   .. image:: /_static/calculator/flask_dialog.png
     :width: 600
     :align: center
-    :alt: Confirm you want to run Flask Development Server
+    :alt: Confirm you want to view Flask Development Server

-  or I use :kbd:`ctrl` on the keyboard and click on ``http://127.0.0.1:5000`` with the mouse to open the browser and it shows an empty page.
+  or I use :kbd:`ctrl/option` on the keyboard and click on ``http://127.0.0.1:5000`` with the mouse to open the browser and it shows an empty page.
 Success!

 * I add another :ref:`assertion<what is an assertion?>` for text from the website to :ref:`test_home_page` in ``test_calculator_website.py``